kensanata/just-halberds/Altenstein.md

 > 9 will-o’-the-wisps: Damage-3 Endurance-6 Life-5 Attack-10 Escape-6 Number-9.

-There is, however, a trail that out of the swamp that leads to safety: the Bohlenweg (bog trackway) which leads to Falkenegg.
+There is, however, a trail out of the swamp that leads to safety: the Bohlenweg (bog trackway) which leads to Falkenegg.

 <div style="break-after: always"></div>